Newsman/Woocommerce-Newsman-Retargeting/README.md

 # Woocommerce Newsman Remarketing plugin for WordPress
-[NewsmanApp](https://www.newsmanapp.com) plugin for Woocommerce allows you to your shop customers.
+[NewsmanApp](https://www.newsmanapp.com) plugin for Woocommerce allows you to track your shop customers.

 # Download